Valar-Systems/MorningRope/firmware/production/README.md

 ## Step 4 - Connect to board as Access Point

-Using your smart phone or laptop (or any device with wifi), look for the wifi network name VALAR-AP
+Using your smart phone or laptop (or any device with wifi), look for the wifi network name VALAR-AP-XXXXXXXX

-Connect to VALAR-AP
+Connect to VALAR-AP-XXXXXXXX

 This is an access point which means you will connect directly to the device and will lose you internet connection.